Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 It's worth mentioning that there is *still* a chance for some positional error accumulation.
 If you have a very large map where the position needs to be accurate to a grid, you'll want to grab the coordinates from the grid cell instead.
-You can set up your own coordinate system or just raycast the ground triangle and cleverly use <a href="https://docs.unity3d.com/ScriptReference/RaycastHit-barycentricCoordinate.html" target="_blank">`hit.barycentricCoordinate`</a>.
+You can set up your own coordinate system or just raycast the ground triangle and cleverly use [`hit.barycentricCoordinate`](https://docs.unity3d.com/ScriptReference/RaycastHit-barycentricCoordinate.html).
 But this will work for our purposes without over-engineering.

 ## Interpolating/Tweening